Anna Diamantopoulou: Career in national politics

 Diamantopoulou joined the Panhellenic Socialist Movement (PASOK) youth organisation in 1976 and was elected as president of the university's civil engineering students’ union a year later.

-Diamantopoulou's political career began in 1984, when she was appointed as a Prefects (Governor) of Kastoria.
+Diamantopoulou's political career began in 1984, when she was appointed a Prefect (Governor) of Kastoria.
 Appointed at the age of 25, she was the youngest ever Governor in the history of Greek State.
-Two years later, she was appointed as Secretary General for Adult Education and later for Youth.
+Two years later, she was appointed Secretary General for Adult Education and later for Youth.
 She was appointed President of the Hellenic Organization of Small and Medium-Sized Enterprises and Handicraft (EOMMEX) in 1993 and left the position to become Secretary General for Industry.

 Diamantopoulou's parliamentary career began in 1996 when she was elected to represent the district of Kozani.
-In the government of Prime Minister Costas Simitis, she was appointed as Deputy Minister for Development in charge of responsible for industrial restructuring as well as the privatization of 100 state companies, a position she left in order to become a European Commissioner.
+In the government of Prime Minister Costas Simitis, she was appointed Deputy Minister for Development in charge of responsible for industrial restructuring as well as the privatization of 100 state companies, a position she left in order to become a European Commissioner.

 Member of the European Commission, 1999–2004

-From 1999 until 2004, Diamantopoulou served as the European Commissioner for Employment, Social Affairs and Equal Opportunities in the European Commission led by President Romano Prodi, which made her the youngest person and second woman to be appointed as Member of the European Commission by the Greek government.
+From 1999 until 2004, Diamantopoulou served as the European Commissioner for Employment, Social Affairs and Equal Opportunities in the European Commission led by President Romano Prodi, which made her the youngest person and second woman to be appointed Member of the European Commission by the Greek government.

 During her mandate in the Prodi Commission, Diamantopoulou completed various legislative initiatives, including the “Agenda for Social Policy” for the EU.
 The agenda included a series of strategies and programs which aimed at securing equal opportunities for men and women, improving working conditions, legislating against discrimination at work and the fight against social exclusion.

 Another initiative was the European Health Insurance Card, considered at the time to be a step towards a Social Europe.
 She promoted agreement on the White Paper on Corporate Social Responsibility, establishing CSR as an important aspect in European business agenda.
 Diamantopoulou was also the legislator behind the establishment and implementation of the regular issuance of EU guidelines for a European Employment Strategy.

 Diamantopoulou led efforts on the European Commission's legislative initiative against discrimination in 2003, by introducing a directive against discriminations based on gender, origin, religion, handicap and sexual orientation.
 The directive aimed to outlaw sexism in areas like television programming, advertising, taxation, newspaper content and education as well as to ensure equal access to goods and services for women and men, e.g. not pay more for health insurance because you are a woman who may have a child.

 In 2003 Diamantopoulou and Pehr Gyllenhammar held a nomination ceremony of European awards which acknowledged the excellence in the fields of lifelong learning, diversity and gender equality.